 We recognise that change can be challenging.
 In the summer term we have a ‘moving up’ day for each year group to become familiar with their new September classroom and teachers.
-As we are a spilt site school this is particularly important for our reception class moving into year 1.
+As we are a spilt site school, this is particularly important for our reception class moving into year 1.
 Throughout the last term the children and staff visit each other regularly.
 Picture books are made to take home and look at and talk about over the summer holidays with children who find this transition particularly difficult.

 Through our PSHCE curriculum, we follow a planned programme for our Year 6 children and their transition to high school.
 This will involve the Year 6 teacher liaising with high school staff and SENCOs to ensure that all relevant information is passed on successfully.
 Pupils will visit their high schools and where appropriate for children with SEN additional visits (often with parents) will be arranged.
 We invite past pupils to come and talk to Year 6 to reassure them and dispel any myths.
 To build relationships during the year we actively take part in inter-school competitions and events and work with 5 other local primary schools through our Hallé SHINE Saturday School.

 St James’ Breakfast Club opens at 8am each morning.
-Parent/carers can find out about places (which have a small cost) by contacting the office.
+Parent/carers can find out about places (which have a small daily cost) by contacting the office.

 All children are welcome to attend any of our extra-curricular clubs (places permitting).
-There is lots to choose from and something happening every night of the week (and some mornings too) and they are all free.
+There are lots to choose from and something happening every night of the week (and some mornings too) and they are all free.
 Most clubs are run on a term by term basis and letters are sent home with details so that parents/carers can fill in permission slips.
 Clubs are run by school staff and visiting specialists.
 Our Monday Activity Night clubs offer a wide range of activities from sports to crafts and are purposely inclusive and open to all children from year 1 to year 6.